teamniteo/pyramid_heroku/README.rst

 It provides the following:

 * ``ClientAddr`` tween that sets real user's IP to ``request.client_addr``.
-Without this tween you cannot do IP-based geolocation, IP whitelisting, etc.
+Without this tween you cannot do IP-based geolocation, IP allowlisting, etc.
 * ``Host`` tween that sets `request.host` to proxied `X-Forwarded-Host` header (note: potential security risk)
-* ``HerokuappAccess`` tween that denies access to your app's ``<app>.herokuapp.com`` domain for any non-whitelisted IPs.
+* ``HerokuappAccess`` tween that denies access to your app's ``<app>.herokuapp.com`` domain for any non-allowlisted IPs.
 This is helpful because you don't want anyone outside your team (i.e. usual visitors/users and search bots) to be able to visit ``<app>.heroku.com`` besides the domain the app is deployed on.
 This is for security and SEO purposes.
 * ``migrate.py`` script for automatically running alembic migrations on deploy.
 * ``maintenance.py`` script for controlling Heroku maintenance mode.